sigma-z/simtt/README.md

 > shows status whether a task is running, or not.
 - [x] implemented

+`now`
+> shows current time (which can be different because of your configuration - see config precision)
+- [x] implemented

 `task[-n]`
 > updates a task text for a specified or currently running task.
 See also the documentation.
 - [ ] implemented